Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Related Work

 \subsection{Generalizable 3D Manipulation and Tool Use}

 A key limitation of 2D image-based policies is their sensitivity to viewpoint changes.
 This has led to a surge in 3D-centric policies that operate directly on point clouds or neural fields \cite{ze20243ddiffusionpolicy, gervet2023act3d, ke20243ddiffuseractor, zhen20243dvla}, providing improved spatial reasoning.
 To enable category-level generalization, recent works have adopted semantic-centric representations.
-Methods like D3Field \cite{wang2023d3fields} and GenDP \cite{wang2024gendp} utilize 3D semantic fields—dense per-point features that capture functional understanding—to condition diffusion policies.
-While these methods achieve remarkable geometric generalization, they remain purely vision-based and physically naive, struggling in contact-rich tasks where visual semantics alone are insufficient.
+Methods such as D3Field \cite{wang2023d3fields}, GenDP \cite{wang2024gendp}, and S$^2$-Diffusion \cite{yang2025s2diffusion} use spatial or 3D semantic representations to improve category-level generalization.
+While these methods achieve strong geometric generalization, they remain purely vision-based and physically naive, struggling in contact-rich tasks where visual semantics alone are insufficient.

-In the domain of tool manipulation, generalization requires understanding both geometry and function.
+In tool manipulation, generalization requires understanding both tool geometry and functional interaction.
 Prior works address this by learning structured correspondences between tool instances.
-Some approaches focus on dense alignment, predicting motion fields or 6D functional poses to map dynamics across tools \cite{seita2023toolflownet, wang2024tooleenet}.
+Some approaches focus on dense alignment, predicting motion fields or 6D functional poses to transfer manipulation motions across tools \cite{seita2023toolflownet, wang2024tooleenet}.
 Other methods utilize sparser representations to enable one-shot skill transfer, modeling tools via functional keypoints \cite{tang2025functo, tang2025mimicfunc} or leveraging vision-language models to identify affordance regions \cite{singh2025afford2act, liu2024moka}.
-While successful at identifying \textit{where} the functional part of a tool is (geometric generalization), these methods often overlook the \textit{contact dynamics} required to execute the task (physical generalization), such as the precise force required to peel or scrape.
+While effective at identifying \textit{where} the functional part of a tool is, these methods often do not model \textit{how} contact should be regulated during execution, such as the force direction and magnitude required to peel or scrape.